imageio/imageio/docs/formats/index.rst

     you can search this page using ``Ctrl+F`` and then type the name of the extension or format.

-ImageIO reads and writes images by deligating your request to one of many backends.
+ImageIO reads and writes images by delegating your request to one of many backends.
 Example backends are pillow, ffmpeg, tifffile among others.
 Each backend supports its own set of formats, which is how ImageIO manages to support so many of them.